mdsanima-lab/clang-demo/README.md

 mdsanima-amarok
 ```

 Now you can run the program in any directory on your system.

-> [!NOTE]
-> The `CMakeLists.txt` file contains configuration for the static library and install command for
+The `CMakeLists.txt` file contains
+configuration for the static library and install command for this project.
-> this project.

 The installation command will also create the `mdsanima.h` file in the `/usr/local/include`
 directory and the `libmdsanima.a` file in the `/usr/local/lib` directory that you can use later in